 Toxins

 This section explores the action of the most notorious toxins produced by S. aureus and their contribution to disease.
 Panton-Valentine leukocidin (PVL) is a major virulence factor that binds to a receptor in the cell membrane of various immune cells and forms a pore leading to cell death (Spaan et al. 2015).
 PVL is commonly found in community-acquired S. aureus and although it is an effective virulence factor, its prevalence is mainly associated with skin and soft-tissue infections rather than invasive infections (Shallcross et al. 2013).
 The primal role of leukocidins and haemolysins is to lyse erythroyctes to enable S. aureus access to iron sources.
 These toxins do so by binding to the non-specific Duffy chemokine receptor on the cell surface of erythrocytes (Spaan et al. 2016).
 The released iron-containing haemoglobin is then scavenged by S. aureus iron-regulated surface determinant B (IsdB) (Pishchany et al. 2014).
 Alpha-haemolysin, also called α-toxin (Hla), also has a crucial role in lung infection by interacting with the host in different ways.
 Its role in the pathogenesis of pneumonia is complex, with various actions having been reported.
 As a pore-forming toxin, Hla has been reported to cause cellular death of eosinophils, a type of innate immune cell, but not neutrophils (Prince et al. 2012).
 It has also been reported to enhance the recruitment of neutrophils to the lungs, though not in a direct way (Bartlett et al. 2008).
-Lately, Hla has been implicated in the disruption of the lung epithelial barrier by promoting the proteolytic activity of a lung receptor, which causes the destruction of cell junctions (Inoshima et al. 2011).
-Alpha-haemolysin is a good example of a toxin that can affect different host targets.
-The multitude of roles it plays testifies to the intimate co-evolution between S. aureus and its host.